ede73/diagrammer/README.md

 # Introduction
 I'm a visual learner and I've always liked visual representation instead of reading boring endless blahblah from a book.
+Or just documenting my own projects.

 There are plethora of awesome visualization tools available for any of your needs:
 - Sequence diagrams